 Free, tickets required

 Presented by LACMA in collaboration with Craft in America.
-Organized in conjunction with the LACMA exhibition “Found in Translation: Design in California and Mexico, 1915–1985” and the Craft in America Center’s “Mano-Made: New Expressions in Craft by Latino Artists.”
+Organized in conjunction with the LACMA exhibition “Found in Translation: Design in California and Mexico, 1915–1985” and the Craft in America Center exhibition “Mano-Made: New Expression in Craft by Latino Artists.”